Disney Cruise Advice: Tips & Tricks Onboard the Ship

 Disney provides suggested tip amounts for the crew members who will assist you throughout the week: your server (takes your food orders for each dinner), assistant server (takes your drink orders at each dinner and delivers the food), head server (in charge of the overall dinner experience, special dietary requests and special occasions), and stateroom host/hostess (takes care of your room).
 As on all cruise lines, tips are the primary source of income for people working in these positions.

-Gratuities are now automatically added to your stateroom bill.
+The suggested gratuities for your servers and stateroom host are automatically added to your stateroom bill.
 If you want to adjust the amount, you can go to Guest Services.
 Toward the end of the cruise you will be provided with slips indicating the tip amounts, which you can present to your servers during your last dinner on the cruise and leave in your room for your stateroom host.
-(They will get the money in their accounts whether you give them the slips or not.)
+(They will get the money in their accounts whether you give them the slips or not, it’s purely a symbolic way of thanking them for their service.
+Don’t feel you need to do it if you don’t enjoy that kind of interaction.)

-If you dine at Palo and/or Remy, many people add an additional tip to the per-person charge, though that charge is considered by Disney to cover the gratuity.
+If you dine at Palo, Remy or Enchanté, many people add an additional tip to the per-person charge, though the basic charge is considered by Disney to cover the gratuity.

 You can add room service tips to your room bill.
 Even if your order costs nothing, you’ll be asked to sign a slip, and there is a space for tips on that slip.
-A dollar or two per item ordered is about right.
+A dollar or two per item ordered is pretty common, but entirely optional.

 Additional Tips & Tricks

-Skip the talks.
+Skip the talks, except for the nature talks on the Alaska cruises, which can be excellent.
 The shopping talk is just a “rah-rah” for certain shops that are paying a marketing fee, and you might get a few coupons for free (junky) souvenirs.
 Both the shopping and disembarkation talks are replayed on the television repeatedly.
 Don’t waste your vacation time attending these lectures in person.

-For additional tips specific to the Disney Dream (which will also apply to the Fantasy), click here.
+Read additional tips specific to the Disney Dream (which will also apply to the Fantasy).

 Trip Reports